The Xometry app works best with JavaScript enabled!

 Can I Send Nested Designs for Laser Cutting?

 Yes!
-You can nest your design and upload a DXF file for quoting.
+You can nest your design into a 2D DXF file and upload it for quoting.

 How Do I Specify Laser Engraving?